cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

                        -u gw,/srv/cvmfs/repo.organization.tld/data/txn,http://YOUR_STRATUM0_GATEWAY:4929/api/v1 \
                        -k /path/to/keys/dir -o `whoami` repo.organization.tld
 ```
-Replace both occurences of `YOUR_STRATUM0_GATEWAY` by the IP address or hostname of your gateway / Stratum 0 server (and change 4929 in case you changed the gateway port), and `/path/to/keys/dir` by the path where you
+Replace both occurrences of `YOUR_STRATUM0_GATEWAY` by the IP address or hostname of your gateway / Stratum 0 server (and change 4929 in case you changed the gateway port), and `/path/to/keys/dir` by the path where you
 stored the keys in the previous step.

 #### Start publishing!